webex/webex-js-sdk/CONTRIBUTING.md

 Simply change the `browserFirefox`'s `desiredCapabilities` object to the same as `browserChrome` (the Chrome instance).
 When you run, you should see two instances of Chrome open.

-To Run end to end tests locally you will need the following env variables
+To Run end to end tests locally you will need the following env variables These are to create test users
  WEBEX_APPID_ORGID
  WEBEX_APPID_SECRET
  WEBEX_CLIENT_SECRET